smxl/winfix/README.md

 #### Usage

-1a.
-Download the cmd and exe files

-1b.
-Download the Release version and unzip it
+1. Download the Release version and unzip it

 2. Run the cmd file as an Administrator